British billionaire Joe Lewis surrenders on US insider trading charges; pilots charged | Law-Order

 Two of Lewis' pilots, Patrick O'Connor and Bryan Waugh, were also charged with insider trading securities fraud.
 They reaped millions of dollars in illegal profit from Lewis' tips, prosecutors said.
 Lewis' lawyer David Zornow said prosecutors "made an egregious error" in charging Lewis, 86, and said his client had come to the United States voluntarily to defend himself against the charges.

-Lawyers for O'Connor and Waugh did not immediately respond to requests for comment.
+Lawyers for O'Connor, 66, and Waugh, 64, did not immediately respond to requests for comment.
 They have both also been arrested, according to prosecutors.
 Prosecutors said that in 2019 Lewis lent each pilot $500,000 and encouraged them to buy stock in oncology company Mirati Therapeutics before it released favorable clinical results.
 O'Connor texted a friend that he thought "the Boss has inside info," according to the indictment.

 After Mirati announced the positive results, its share price increased 16.7% in one day, and both pilots repaid Lewis for his loans.
 Separately on Wednesday, the U.S. Securities and Exchange Commission filed a civil insider trading case against Lewis O'Connor, Waugh and Lewis' then-girlfriend Carolyn Carter.